koka-lang/koka/doc/spec/tour.kk.md

    of this is the continuation monad (which can express ``call/cc``).

-The &koka; compiler internally uses monads and `shift`/`reset` to compile effect handlers though, and it compiles handlers into to an internal free monad based on multi-prompt delimited control [@Xie:evidence-tr;@Gunter:mprompt].
+The &koka; compiler internally uses monads and `shift`/`reset` to compile effect handlers though, and it compiles handlers into to an internal free monad based on multi-prompt delimited control [@Xie:evp;@Gunter:mprompt].
 By inlining the monadic _bind_ we are able to generate efficient C code that only allocates continuations in the case one is actually yielding up to a general `ctl` operation.
 ~